Patty1307/CS50W_Final_Project/README.md

 ## Distinctiveness and Complexity

 This project is distinct from the other course projects because it is neither a social network nor an e-commerce platform.

-Unlike Project 4, there are no shared feeds, user interactions, or social relationships between users.
-All data is strictly isolated per authenticated user.
-Users do not interact with each other, and no shared content system exists.

-It also differs fundamentally from Project 2.
-The application does not revolve around listings, transactions, or marketplace logic.
-Instead, it focuses on hierarchical structural management of dynamic objects:
+Instead, it focuses on hierarchical structural management of dynamic objects with Kanban Boards and Cards:

 User → Boards → Columns → Cards